michelesr/thesis/src/ci.md

     mv docker-compose-ci.yml docker-compose.yml
     sudo docker-compose build
-    sudo make up
+    sudo docker-compose up -d
     sudo make dbtest
-    sudo make test
+    sudo docker-compose run --rm e2e
     sudo docker-compose stop

 The `docker-compose-ci.yml` is renamed to `docker-compose.yml`, replacing the configuration used for development with the one used in continuous integration builds, that is more similar to the production environment configuration.
-Docker Compose is used to build the container from the Dockerfiles, link and run them, then the test database is loaded and the test are launched.
+Docker Compose is used to build the container from the Dockerfiles, link and run them, then the test database is loaded and the tests are launched.
 Before finishing the build, the containers are stopped.
 The build can be tested clicking on the `Build Now` button in the project dashboard.